react-native-documents/document-picker/docs/docs/sponsor-only/intro.md

 ### Windows

-Windows is not supported at the moment.
-While there is Windows-related code in the public module, it's not maintained and probably does not work.
+Windows is not supported at the moment but you can try your luck [here](https://github.com/ClaudiuHBann/document-picker-windows).
+While there was Windows-related code in the public module, it was not maintained and probably does not work.

 ### How do I know it works?